Merzasphor/MWSE/docs/source/lua/type/tes3cell.rst

 ----------------------------------------------------------------------------------------------------

 `activators`_ (`tes3referenceList`_)
+    Read-only.
 One of the three reference collections for a cell.

 `actors`_ (`tes3referenceList`_)
+    Read-only.
 One of the three reference collections for a cell.

 `ambientColor`_ (`tes3packedColor`_)
     The cell's ambient color.
 Only available on interior cells.